Skip to content

 Completeness and Soundness

-Let \(g\) be a \(v\)-variate polynomial of degree at most \(d\) in each variable, defined over a finite field \(F\), the completeness error \(\delta_c = 0\) and the soundness error \(\delta_s \le vd/|F|\)
+Let \(g\) be a \(v\)-variate polynomial of degree at most \(d\) in each variable, defined over a finite field \(F\).
+The completeness error \(\delta_c = 0\) and the soundness error \(\delta_s \leq vd/|F|\).

-Discussion of costs
+Discussion of Costs

-Communication Round \(V\) time \(P\) time
+Communication Round \(V\) Time \(P\) Time

 where \(T\) is the cost of an oracle query to \(g\).